Cray-HPE/docs-csm/operations/System_Recovery/Slurm_Service_Recovery.md

 ## Service recovery for Slurm

-To restore Slurm data from backup, follow sections *10.3.11 Restore Slurm Accounting Database from Backup* and *10.3.13 Restore Slurm Spool Directory from Backup* in the **HPE Cray Programming Environment Installation Guide: CSM on HPE Cray EX Systems (S-8003)**.
+To restore Slurm data from a backup, see
+*Restore Slurm accounting database from a backup* and *Restore Slurm spool directory from a backup* in the **HPE Cray Supercomputing User Services Software Administration Guide: CSM on HPE Cray EX Systems (S-8063)**.

 After restoring Slurm data from backup, check that the procedure was successful.